-Roger Petry.
+Roger Petry

-Preface.
+Preface

 Now we are approaching the end of the United Nations Decade Education for Sustainable Development 2005-2014, organizations and policy makers are busy with setting new goals for the post-Decade era.
 Worldwide it is generally acknowledged that education and training has more and more taken a central place in the list of priorities for future policy-making.
 After many years of taking primary education as the most important issue, it is now recognized that vocational education and training will have to be one of the most urgent areas that we all will have to pay attention to.
 Vocational education is really at the basis of human development, locally, regionally as well as nationally and even globally.
 Vocational education and training can provide people with skills to gain a decent living.
 Vocational training can enable people to fulfill jobs or run companies to serve the region where they live.
 Vocational training-centers are the core of regional economic and social development.

 It is a basic condition for good professional (or: vocational) education that it relates directly to the region where it has its roots.
 Sustainable professional education needs to be initiated locally/regionally and be monitored regionally as well, taking into account specific regional considerations such as local culture, regional social economical and environmental conditions.
 Moreover it has to pay attention to basic human aspects as civil rights, gender equality and protection of the under-aged.
 Professional training can never be footloose!
 In this paper we have tried to develop the idea of regionally inspired and locally flavored initiatives for schools for professional education and learning practices.
 Despite unique regional situations, it is possible to identify some aspects that all these individual initiatives have in common.
-Aspects that are universal in their character: “Quality”,” Consent” and “Concern”.
+Aspects those are universal in their character: “Quality”,” Consent”, “Concern” and “Ethics”.

 In recent years many schools for professional education, public and private, have been established all over the world, a significant number of them in countries with emerging economies.
 A lot of research has been conducted.
 A good number of these initiatives has taken root in their home regions and is firmly planted there with success, keeping a good balance between economic, cultural and social factors.
 They are accepted and appreciated for having brought added value to the society and culture to which they belong.
 School-leaders are proud of their institutes and often motivated to explain their approach and way of working.
 They are potential role models to inspire others!